For professionals

 • Regional, membership, and special interest groups

-• National programme of courses and conferences, including in-house
+• National programme of courses and conferences, including in-house and webinars

 • Residential conferences and special events